How to Start a Nonprofit in New York: 7 Steps, Costs, and 501(c)(3)

 Everything you need for starting a nonprofit in New York - filing requirements, fees, board minimums, EIN, Form 1023, and direct links to state agencies.
 This guide also covers common searches like how to start a nonprofit in NY.

-Want a detailed walkthrough?
-Read the full New York nonprofit startup guide →
+Prefer a narrative walkthrough?
+Extended New York startup guide →

 $75